What We Don’t Talk About When We Talk About Drinking

 I offer this potted history of cocktail coverage in what was, at the time, America’s most influential epicurean publication as context for considering what’s deemed pertinent, polite, and otherwise up for discussion—and what isn’t—in drinks writing today.
 I currently edit the columns on wine, spirits, and beer in The Wall Street Journal’s weekend lifestyle section.
 Staying on top of that beat involves reading what all the other publications are putting out there.
-You know what’s curiously absent from these articles on drinking alcohol?
-Any mention of intoxication.

 These literary types hadn’t gotten the memo about sticking to what occurs on the palate and stopping short of what happens when the alcohol hits the bloodstream.